John A. Carver, Jr. Chair in Natural Resources Law

-Civil Procedure, Energy Law, Renewable Energy Law
+Civil Procedure, Energy Law, Renewable Energy Law, Environmental Law

 K.K.
 DuVivier graduated cum laude, Phi Beta Kappa from Williams College with a double major in English and Geology.
 She interned in the mineral departments of the Smithsonian Institution and the Hudson River Museum and then joined the American subsidiary of the French company COGEMA (currently Areva NC) as an exploration geologist.
 For three and a half years, she mapped, logged core, and coordinated field operations in Colorado, Texas, and New Mexico, before leaving to attend law school at the University of Denver.
 She received the Order of St. Ives when she graduated in 1982 and immediately started practice in natural resources law, first at Sherman & Howard and then at Arnold & Porter.

-She served as Director of DU’s Lawyering Process Program from 2000 to 2007 and hosted the 2007 Association of Legal Writing Director’s Conference.
+She served as Director of DU’s Lawyering Process Program from 2000 to 2007 and hosted the 2007 Association of Legal Writing Director’s Conference in Denver.
 In 2008, she returned to natural resources, teaching both Energy Law and Mining Law.
 From 2009-2010, she was designated Director of DU Law’s Environmental and Natural Resources Law Program.
 She also has taught energy and renewable energy courses as a visiting professor at Lewis & Clark Law School and at the University of Houston Law Center.

 - JD, 1982, University of Denver, College of Law